neuoy/KSPTrajectories/CONTRIBUTING.md

 ##### For KSP Versions before KSP 1.8.x :
 To do that, you follow these steps:

-  - Copy your game install to another location
+  - Copy your game install to another location, this location will now be your KSP dev directory and the location the following instructions are to be performed on.
   - Remove everything but the `Squad` directory from `GameData`
   - Find your Unity install, and go into the subdirectory `Unity\Editor\Data\PlaybackEngines\windowsstandalonesupport\Variations\win64_development_mono`.
-    Copy the file `player_win.exe` into your KSP main directory
+    Copy the file `player_win.exe` into the root of your KSP dev directory.
-  - Delete or rename `KSP_x64.exe` in your KSP main directory
+  - Delete or rename `KSP_x64.exe` in the root directory.
-  - Rename the `player_win.exe` to `KSP_x64.exe`
+  - Rename the `player_win.exe` file to `KSP_x64.exe`
-  - Copy the `PlayerConnectionConfigFile` file from the `buildscripts\UnityDebug` directory and put it into your KSP dev `KSP_x64_Data` folder.
+  - Copy the `PlayerConnectionConfigFile` file from the `buildscripts\UnityDebug` directory and put it into the `KSP_x64_Data` directory.

 This will turn your new KSP install into a Development version only.
 If you want to use this install as a regular (non-Development) install as well (which is recommmended), then instead of deleting or renaming `KSP_x64.exe`, you can do the following:

+  - Dont delete or rename `KSP_x64.exe` in the root directory, use this to start the non development version of KSP.
-  - Rename the copied file `player_win.exe` now in your KSP dev install folder to `KSP_x64_Dbg.exe`.
+  - Rename the copied unity file `player_win.exe` to `KSP_x64_Dbg.exe`, use this to start the development version of KSP.
-  - Create a junction in your KSP dev install folder named `KSP_x64_Dbg_Data` linking to your KSP dev `KSP_x64_Data` folder.
+  - Create a junction named `KSP_x64_Dbg_Data` linking to the `KSP_x64_Data` directory.
-    This is done by opening a command prompt in your KSP dev install folder and running the following command:
+    This is done by opening a command prompt in the root directory and running the following command:

         mklink /J KSP_x64_Dbg_Data KSP_x64_Data